kadena-io/chainweb-node/docs/CoinContractUpgrades.md

 ### Live Devnet

 It's good practice to assess outputs using a live chainweb instance.
 We have [devnet](https://github.com/kadena-io/devnet) for this purpose.
-Using Devnet, one may stand up a miner and chainweb node instance locally.
+Using Devnet, one may stand up a miner and chainweb node instance locally and test forks in a live environment.
+Instructions exist in the linked repository.